BOOKING & AVAILABILITY

 Our fleet of purpose-built cruise vessels offer comfortable seating and unobstructed views, immersing you into the breathtaking landscape that the Eastern Kimberley is renowned for.
 Our team’s passion and knowledge, together with our fantastic products have earned us the Holy Grail for any tour company – a five star rating and Certificate of Excellence on TripAdvisor.

 Whether you’re spotting for wildlife during one of our cruises, hiring a dinghy and throwing in a line, drifting across the water on a stand-up paddle board, or soaking in the magic of an East Kimberley sunset, you’ll experience the heart and soul of Lake Argyle with us, Lake Argyle Cruises!

-Dress ‘Kimberley casual’ – shorts, t-shirt and enclosed footwear (optional).
+Dress ‘Kimberley casual’ – shorts, t-shirt and enclosed footwear a must, welcome to bring sandals for the cruise.
 Don’t forget your hat, sunscreen, camera, towel and swimwear.
 If you are sensitive to the cold, bring a light jacket to wear while we are motoring.
 Warm clothing may be required from June to August.